matwilso/generative_models/README.md

 # generative_models

-**Implementations of fundamental deep generative models. (currently: Autoregressive models, VAEs, and GANs)**
+**Implementations of fundamental deep generative models. (currently: Autoregressive models, VAEs, GANs, and Diffusion models)**
 >*"It is important to view knowledge as sort of a semantic tree -- make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to"* - Elon

 <!--, along with descriptions using simple language.-->